 So, check out the list of best things to do in Zurich, Switzerland, below.

 2. Zurich Zoo

 7. Zurich Opera House

 1. Lake Zurich

 The lake is packed with a plethora of best things to do while visiting Zurich, Switzerland.
 So, get the most out of it.
-Zurichhorn Park is a pretty park that is situated approximately 15 k from Bellevueplatz.
-The river is crossed by the Quaikbrucke that links the Burkiplatz with Belleveuplatz.
+Zurichhorn Park is a pretty park that is situated approximately 15 km from Bellevueplatz.
+The river is crossed by the Quaikbrucke which links the Burkiplatz with Belleveuplatz.